josephdicastro/TemperatureAnalysisByLatitude/README.md

-# Temperature Analysis by Latitude
+# Weather Phenomena Analysis by Latitude

 This project is an analysis of how various weather-related phenomena change as a function of changes in latitude.